 Paying More Than the Minimum

-Cutting away at your debt when you can—even if it’s not as often as you’d like—can help shorten the length of your repayment.
+Cutting away at your debt when possible may help shorten the length of your repayment.

 Want to pay your student loans off fast?